Therapy Services for Women

 Bridget is trained in Level I for the treatment of trauma and Level II for the treatment of adverse childhood experiences, developmental injuries including attachment disruption, and relational trauma.
 This modality blends cognitive and emotional verbal approaches with physical interventions and mindfulness to address the implicit memories and neurobiological effects of trauma.

 The process is phase oriented and prioritizes safety and stabilization throughout.
 Sensorimotor Psychotherapy was created by world-renowned expert Dr. Pat Ogden.
-Incorporating the wisdom of the body into the therapeutic process facilitates growth grounded in present moment experiences to restore a somatic sense of self.
+Incorporating physically held memories and ways of knowing into the therapeutic process facilitates growth grounded in present moment experiences to restore balance from the inside out.

 • Art Therapy